mhuang233/mhuang233/README.md

 ### Hello!
 I am Mingya,
-I am a Ph.D. student in Quantitative Methods working with [Dr. David Kaplan](https://edpsych.education.wisc.edu/fac-staff/kaplan-david/) in the Department of Educational Psychology and [Dr. Sameer Deshpande](https://skdeshpande91.github.io/) in the Department of Statistics at University of Wisconsin-Madison.
-Prior to that, I graduated with an M.S. in Quantitative Methods under the supervision of [Dr. Carolyn Anderson](https://stat.illinois.edu/directory/profile/cja) at Uinversity of Illinois Urbana-Champaign (2019).
+I am a Ph.D. student in Quantitative Methods working with [Dr. David Kaplan](https://edpsych.education.wisc.edu/fac-staff/kaplan-david/) in the Department of Educational Psychology and [Dr. Sameer Deshpande](https://skdeshpande91.github.io/) in the Department of Statistics at the University of Wisconsin-Madison.
+Prior to that, I graduated with an M.S. in Quantitative Methods under the supervision of [Dr. Carolyn Anderson](https://stat.illinois.edu/directory/profile/cja) at the University of Illinois Urbana-Champaign (2019).
-I am pursuing research in Bayesian statistics, machine learning, hierarchical clustering, and causal inference.
-Currently, my work focuses on Bayesian nonparametrics and its application in large scale clustered data.
+I am pursuing research in Bayesian statistics, machine learning, cluster models, and causal inference.
+Currently, my work focuses on Bayesian nonparametrics and its application in large-scale clustered data.

 <!--